Temechon/babylon-angular/README.md

 # BabylonAngular

-Base project for the formation *Babylon.js*
+Base project to run Babylon.js in an angular app